-On-Campus students will take all exams in the classroom.
-For each exam you must have a red and white ParScore sheet, Form No. F-288-PAR-L (large one for first exam).
-You may mark on your test booklet.
+On-Campus students will take the final exam in the classroom.
+You must have a large, red and white Scantron: ParScore sheet, Form No. F-288-PAR-L. You may mark on your test booklet.
 Make sure you mark your scantron correctly.
 Once you turn in your exam you will not be allowed to change anything.
 You will be allowed to bring a single 3 x 5 card as stated above for all exams.

-Online students: You may take an exam one time only and you will be able to see only one question at a time.
+All students: You may take an exam one time only and you will be able to see only one question at a time.
 "Back tracking" will not be permitted.
 This means you must answer each question before going on to the next question.
 Students will have a time period specified by the instructor in which to take unit exams as indicated on the course calendar.